 In mid-2017, the international scientific community rose to the challenge and succeeded in meeting these requirements.

-When analyzed by the CODATA Task Group on Fundamental Constants, the measurements produced a final value of h of 6.626070150 × 10-34 kg⋅m2/s, with an uncertainty of 10 parts per billion.
-If the SI is redefined as expected, this will be the exact value of Planck’s constant which will define other SI units including the kilogram.
+When analyzed by the CODATA Task Group on Fundamental Constants, the measurements produced a final value of h of 6.62607015 × 10-34 kg⋅m2/s, with an uncertainty of 10 parts per billion.
+When the SI was redefined, this was set as the exact value of Planck’s constant, which in turn defines other SI units including the kilogram.